VulcanValkyrie/refstack-sync-and-verify/README.md

 to access google spread via their native auth. real docs to come; just getting the basics set up.

+note: for the time being, I am disregarding the line length requirement of pep-8.
+I will remedy that soon, but for the time being, I am leaving it as is

 //////////////////////////Commit History & Progress///////////////////////////

 * 3/10/17: